4/8/20 Healthcare Webinar: How to Achieve the IHI’s $500 Billion Goal

 When: Wednesday, April 8th, 2020 at 1:00 p.m.
 MDT

 How: Register for the webinar HERE.

-(You can view the recorded version of the first webinar AT THIS LINK.
-The first session was more of an overview of IHI’s goal, and how implementing Agile Lean Six Sigma can speed an organization’s improvement process and better sustain results.)
+(You can view the recorded version of the first webinar AT THIS LINK and the recorded version of the second webinar AT THIS LINK.
+The first session was more of an overview of IHI’s goal, and how implementing Agile Lean Six Sigma can speed an organization’s improvement process and better sustain results, while the second went into more detail highlighting examples on how implementing Agile Lean Six Sigma can speed an organization’s improvement process and better sustain results.)

 “The Institute for Healthcare Improvement just announced a five-year goal to reduce healthcare waste by 50 percent by 2025.
 Now, health care waste is currently considered to be about a trillion dollars, so that means they want to save 500 billion dollars by 2025.
 They’re calling this “The Trillion Dollar Checkbook,” but you know how you write a check and here’s your 500 billion?
 Well, no, I think it needs to be an annuity every year.
 We pay you back five hundred billion dollars that we’re not wasting, if you will.